peterferguson/v4/content/posts/ml-introduction/index.md

 Since the two above unknowns are unavailable to the learner, we train the learner on a snapshot of data points which we know the label of.
 The goal of the training is then to tweak the hypothesis function to better approximate the snapshot and hopefully this snapshot is representative of the whole distribution.

-Although this article has been written in markdown you can [click here](/ML.pdf) for an unoptimised pdf version.
+Although this article has been written in markdown you can [click here](/ML.pdf) for a pdf version.

-Lastly you can also [click here](notes/neural-networks-definition) to get the next article in the series!
+Lastly you can also [click here](neural-networks-definition) to get the next article in the series!

 ---